-Fillings and Restorations in Alpharetta & Johns Creek, GA
+Fillings and Restorations in Alpharetta, Johns Creek and Roswell, GA

 At Polkadot Pediatric Dentistry we offer fillings and restoration services for teeth that have small cavities and can be removed before any serious procedures are needed.